Democrats vow to force vote on net neutrality, make it a campaign issue

 The FCC voted in December along party lines to reverse rules introduced in 2015 that barred internet service providers from blocking or throttling traffic, or offering paid fast lanes.
 A group of state attorneys general immediately vowed to sue.

-A trade group representing major tech companies including Facebook Inc <FB.O>, Alphabet Inc <GOOGL.O> and Amazon.com Inc <AMZN.O> said last week it will back legal challenges to the reversal.
+A trade group representing major tech companies including Facebook Inc, Alphabet Inc and Amazon.com Inc said last week it will back legal challenges to the reversal.

-The vote in December marked a victory for AT&T Inc <T.N>, Comcast Corp <CMCSA.O> and Verizon Communications Inc <VZ.N> and hands them power over what content consumers can access over the internet.
+The vote in December marked a victory for AT&T Inc, Comcast Corp and Verizon Communications Inc and hands them power over what content consumers can access over the internet.
 It marked the biggest win for FCC Chairman Ajit Pai in his sweeping effort to undo many telecommunications regulations.

 Senate Democrats on Tuesday called the FCC decision "un-American" and an "all-out assault on consumers"